N3xed/ddns-update-daemon/README.md

 Play](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) (UPnP) to periodically check if the external IP address of the router changed, and if this is the case push an update to a ddns service.
+If `router_ip` is set to the loopback address `127.0.0.1`, the ddns-update-daemon will watch the local IP instead of the remote IP.
+In this case, no UPnP queries are sent.

 **Note**
 Currently only [cloudflare](https://www.cloudflare.com/) is supported.